 - Read the safety information that begins on page vii and the guidelines in Handling static-sensitive devices on page 24.
 This information will help you work safely. - When you install your new blade server, take the opportunity to download and apply the most recent firmware updates.
 This step will help to ensure that any known issues are addressed and that your blade server is ready to function at maximum levels of performance.
-To download firmware updates for your blade server, go to http://www.bull.com/support/. - Observe good housekeeping in the area where you are working.
+To download firmware updates for your blade server, go to http://support.bull.com/. - Observe good housekeeping in the area where you are working.
 Place removed covers and other parts in a safe place. - Back up all important data before you make changes to disk drives. - Before you remove a blade server from the Blade Chassis, you must shut down the operating system and turn off the blade server.
-You do not have to shut down the Blade Chassis itself. - Blue on a component indicates touch points, where you can grip the component to remove it from or install it in the blade server, or open or close a latch. - Orange on a component or an orange label on or near a component indicates that the component can be hot-swapped, which means that if the server and operating system support hot-swap capability, you can remove or install the component while the server is running.
-(Orange can also indicate touch points on hot-swap components.)
-See the instructions for removing or installing a specific hot-swap component for any additional procedures that you might have to perform before you remove or install the component.
+You do not have to shut down the Blade Chassis itself. - Blue on a component indicates touch points, where you can grip the component to remove it from or install it in the blade server, or open or close a latch.